mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 In a previous chapter we covered the fundamentals of UDL (Universal Design for Learning).
 There are clear similarities between the concrete / hands on approach of project based work and the UDL framework.
 Share tactics that teachers can draw on to make their approach more inclusive are;

 While this chapter recognises the
-As this point recap on signifiance for inclusion
+At this point recap on significance for inclusion

 ### Conclusion - Supporting the Development of Learning Communities